defenseunicorns/leapfrogai-backend-vllm/README.md

 ### Model Selection

-The default model that comes with this backend in this repository's officially released images is a [4-bit quantization of the Synthia-7b model](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-AWQ).
+The default model that comes with this backend in this repository's officially released images is an [AWQ quantization of the Synthia-7b model](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-AWQ).

 Other models can be loaded into this backend by modifying or supplying the [model_download.py](./scripts/model_download.py) arguments during image creation or Makefile command execution.
 The arguments must point to a single quantized model file, else you will need to use the [autoawq](https://docs.vllm.ai/en/latest/quantization/auto_awq.html) converter on an un-quantized model.
 Please see the Dockerfile or Makefile for further details.